-This book was donated by Dr Kerry Fagan, a retired Senior Cytogeneticist at Hunter Area Pathology, but no provenance details were recorded.
+A copy of The home hand-book of domestic hygiene and rational medicine / JH Kellogg, 1902, is held in the Collection.
+It was donated by Dr Kerry Fagan, is a retired Senior Cytogeneticist at Hunter Area Pathology, but no provenance details were recorded.
 This large book appears to have been well-used, with the spine binding having been roughly sewn onto the front cover with black thread.
 First published in 1891, this book was written by American businessman John Harvey Kellogg (of the cereal product fame) and was common in the late nineteenth century for use in domestic contexts.
-A few copies are held in public libraries in Australia, and the text has been digitised and made available online.
-This rare and important book offers great research potential to understand medical treatments and knowledge available to laypeople in domestic contents in the late nineteenth century.
+A few copies are held in public libraries in Australia, and the text has been digitised and made available online.32 This rare and important book offers great research potential to understand medical treatments and knowledge available to laypeople in domestic contents in the late nineteenth century.